ctripcorp/apollo/GOVERNANCE.md

 # Overview

 Apollo is a meritocratic, consensus-based community project.
-Anyone with an interest in the project can join the community, contribute to the project design and participate in the decision making process.
+Anyone with an interest in the project can join the community, contribute to the project design and participate in the decision-making process.

 This document describes how that participation takes place and how to set about earning merit within the project community.

 # Roles and Responsibilities

-Apollo community is comprised of and operated by the following roles:
+Apollo community is composed of and operated by the following roles:

 - Users
 - Contributors